netscaler/netscaler-observability-exporter/deployment/README.md

 You need to complete the [prerequisites](https://developer-docs.citrix.com/projects/citrix-k8s-ingress-controller/en/latest/deploy/deploy-cic-yaml/#prerequisites) for deploying the Citrix ingress controller as a standalone pod.

 1. Download the [vpx-ingress.yaml](../examples/vpx-ingress.yaml) file.
-2. Edit the `vpx-ingress.yaml` file and modify the values for the environmental variables as provided in [deploying the Citrix ingress controller](https://developer-docs.citrix.com/projects/citrix-k8s-ingress-controller/en/latest/deploy/deploy-cic-yaml/#deploy-citrix-ingress-controller-as-a-pod).

-3. Specify environment variables for Citrix Observability Exporter in the Citrix ingress controller configuration.

-   - For tracing support with Zipkin:

-                - name: "NS_LOGPROXY"
-                  value: "<abc.com>"
-                - name: "NS_DISTRIBUTED_TRACING"
-                  value: "yes"

-   - For ElasticSearch or Kafka as the transaction endpoint:

-                - name: "NS_LOGPROXY"
-                  value: "<abc.com>:5557"
+1. Create and deploy a ConfigMap with the required key-value pairs in the ConfigMap.
+You can use the [cic-configmap.yaml](../examples/cic-configmap.yaml) file.

+             kubectl create -f cic-configmap.yaml

-4. Once you update the environment variables, save the [vpx-ingress.yaml](../examples/vpx-ingress.yaml) file and deploy it using the following command.
+2. Deploy the [vpx-ingress.yaml](../examples/vpx-ingress.yaml) file using the following command.

         kubectl create -f vpx-ingress.yaml -n tracing